ezequielbrusa/router/README.md

 # Router
-A simple router for PHP, inspired by Express and Laravel.
+A lightweight routing tool for PHP, drawing inspiration from Express and Laravel.

 ## Description
-This is a simple router for PHP, inspired by Express and Laravel.
-It allows you to define routes and their handlers, and then run the router to match the current request and execute the corresponding handler.
+This router provides a straightforward way to define and manage routes in PHP.
+Inspired by frameworks like Express and Laravel, it lets you assign specific handlers to routes and then processes incoming requests by matching them to the appropriate handler.

 ## Installation
 ```bash